 My name is Carrie and I love reptiles.
 Actually, pretty much all animals.
 Originally from Chicago, I moved to Florida in 2002.
 By 2004 I had my first snake (ball python) and became a member of a herpetological society and was soon volunteering as a member of the board, newsletter contributor and editor and website designer.
 I learned a lot, made some great friends, and met a lot of cool people.

-Currently, I am owned by a ball python, blue-tongue-skink, and four cats.
+I am happily owned by a ball python, blue-tongue-skink, and four cats.

 I love to read, write, photography, music and going to concerts, history, and a lot more I won't bore you with.